srividya-p/llm-secret-scan/README.md

 A small CLI tool that scans the latest commits of a Git repository for likely secret leaks using a combination of heuristics (regexes + entropy) and a Large Language Model verifier.
 The scanner does the following steps:
 - clones or reads a Git repository (local path or remote URL)
-- extracts added lines from recent commits
+- extracts added lines and numbers from recent commits
 - pre-filters suspicious lines using regex patterns and Shannon entropy
 - sends suspicious snippets to an LLM prompt to classify whether they contain secrets
 - writes a JSON report of findings